Collinformatics/AudioTranscriptionPy/README.md

 Modules:

-- For MacOS or if your computer does not have an NVIDIA GPU:
+- For MacOS, or if your computer does not have an NVIDIA GPU:

         pip install torch torchvision torchaudio